jafaryor/algorithms-and-data-structures/src/data-structures/graph/readme.md

 * `1, if edge j enters vertex i`
 * `0, otherwise`

+## Tree
+A graph `G` is a __tree__ if the following two conditions are met:
+1. `G` is _fully connected_.
+In other words, for every pair of nodes in `G`, there is a path between them.
+2. `G` contains _no cycles_.
+In other words, there is exactly one path between each pair of nodes in G.

+`G` is __fully connected__ if, and only if, we started a depth-first search from a single source and discovered all nodes in G during it.

+`G` is __acyclic__ if, and only if, the depth-first search never goes back to an already discovered node.

+> A Tree with n `V` vertices have `V-1` edges.
+Any less, and it can't possibly be fully connected.
+Any more, and it has to contain cycles.

 ## Search
 Searching a graph means systematically following the edges of the graph so as to visit  the vertices  of the graph.